sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/service-log-notification.md

 ## Log Notification Service Settings

-For settings that shape the behavior of the Log Notification Service refer to [Settings - Log Notification](/settings-log-notification).
+For settings of the Log Notification Service see [Settings - Log Notification](/settings-log-notification).

 ## References